OyvindSabo/compendiums/01-introduction.md

 ### 2.10.3 Parallel software

 **Branching**\
 Most programs for MIMD systems consist of a single program that obtains parallelism by branching.
 Such programs are often called single program, multiple data or SPMD programs.
+Branching may lead to performance issues on both CPUs and GPUs.

 **Threads and processes**\
 In shared-memory programs we’ll call the instances of running tasks threads.
 In distributed-memory programs we’ll call them processes